 Most fraudulent charges are made using stolen credit cards.
 When the real owner of the credit card notices this fraudulent charge, the cardholder will call their bank and file a dispute (aka chargeback) so they can get their hard-earned money back, and then you're left with no product and no money.

 Seller beware!
 You know your shop best, including your biggest and best customers and their buying patterns.
-Trust your gut, because when things seem too good to be true, you'll know better than anyone whether or not a transaction is potentially bogus.
+When things seem too good to be true, you'll know better than anyone whether or not a transaction is potentially bogus.
+Trust your gut.

-There can be clues of fraudulent activity that, while alone may seem just fine, but together can clearly let you know if an order is fishy:
+There can be clues of fraudulent activity that, while alone may seem just fine, together they can clearly let you know if an order is fishy.
+Look out for these things:

 - If it’s too good to be true, it probably is.